andreasthoelke/dotvim/docs/parrot.md

 - `:PrtReasoningMax` selects the separate `openai_responses` provider (`/v1/responses`) with nested `reasoning = { effort = "max" }`.
 - The preset cycle contains Sol/xhigh, Sol/max, and the configured Claude max presets.
 Gemini remains available through `:PrtProvider`, but is intentionally not in the preset cycle.
 - The Responses adapter is `lua/ai/openai_responses.lua`.
 It translates Parrot's `messages` payload to `input`, converts image blocks, maps token/reasoning fields, and parses `response.output_text.delta` SSE events.
+- The adapter also reconciles `output_text.done`, `output_item.done`, and terminal response snapshots, recovering visible text when a stream omits deltas without duplicating normal delta output.
+Reconciliation is isolated by Parrot query ID so simultaneous chats cannot share stream state. `response.completed`, `response.incomplete`, and `response.failed` are authoritative job boundaries: Parrot finalizes curl when one arrives instead of waiting forever for a delayed EOF.
+A genuinely textless request now warns and removes the pending assistant marker, restoring the user turn for a clean retry instead of silently appending another user turn.
 - The Responses provider is stateless (`store = false`) because Parrot resends the complete visible transcript instead of chaining response IDs.
 Stateless requests still qualify for OpenAI prompt caching.
 - Chat Completions currently rejects Sol `max` and reports `xhigh` as its highest supported value; do not put `max` in the regular `openai` provider.
 - `ultra` is not an API reasoning level.
 It is a four-agent product mode; API developers need the Responses API multi-agent beta to build an ultra-like workflow.